 5) Click Next then the Troubleshooting will start.

-6) After the troubleshooting completes, check to see if the problem is resolved.
+6) After the troubleshooting is completed, check to see if the problem is resolved.

-Hope the methods here help you solve the bluetooth issues.
-If you have any questions or ideas, please leave your comment below.
+Hope the methods here help you solve the Bluetooth issues.
+If you have any questions or ideas, please leave your comments below.
 We’d love to hear of any ideas and suggestions.